sparsell/ruby-public-private-methods-readme/README.md

 phil.make_drink
 #=>Here is your drink.
 It contains ["whiskey", "vermouth", "olives"]
 ```
 The `choose_liquor` method was called without any receiver.
 Ruby sees the missing receiver and assumes it to be self, or the current object.
 When `choose_liquor` is called, self is an instance of Bartender.
 Only a Bartender object can tell itself to choose a liquor, a mixer, and a garnish.
-Phil can tell himself to choose a liquor, garnish, etc., we cannot instruct Phil to do so.
+Phil can tell himself to choose a liquor, garnish, etc., but we cannot instruct Phil to do so.
 Private methods restrict an outsider from calling methods that belong to an object.
 However, we, as customers, are free to ask a bartender to make us a drink (`make_drink`).

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-public-private-methods-readme' title='Private Methods'>Private Methods</a> on Learn.co and start learning to code for free.</p>